dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 :::info dbt Cloud Enterprise

-Role-based access control is a feature of the dbt Cloud Enterprise plan
+Role-based access control is a feature of the dbt Cloud Enterprise plan.

 :::

 Role-based access control (RBAC) allows you to grant users access to features and functionality based on their group membership.
 With this method, you can grant users varying access levels to different projects and environments.
 You can take access and security to the next level by integrating dbt Cloud with a third-party identity provider (IdP) to grant users access when they authenticate with your SSO or OAuth service.

 Let's use the example of a new employee being onboarded in your organization using [Okta](/docs/cloud/manage-access/set-up-sso-okta) and dbt Cloud groups with SSO mappings.

 ## FAQs